top of page

 How HAVEN can help:

-All of our resources and services are available to all members of our community, even those who identify as LGBT+.
+All of our resources and services are available to all members of our community, even those who identify as LGBTQIA+.
 This includes our shelter, advocacy, legal services, and more.
 Our staff consists of well-trained, compassionate individuals of all backgrounds and identities, and that means that we're here for you.
 Please contact HAVEN today!

 Additional resources: